 She is a “founding member” of the Steering Committee for the international Connecting Nurses project, and has presented this successful program in a TED talk in Brussels, at the Women Leaders Forum of the United Nations, and at the World Health Organization.
 She received the Distinguished Alumna Award from the University of Rochester School of Nursing and serves on their National Advisory Council.
 In recognition of her contributions to nursing, in 2012 she was honored with the Loretta C. Ford Lifetime Achievement Award from the National Nurse Practitioner Symposium.

-Program Director, Continuing Education and Special Projects
+Director of Education and Special Projects